 Cloud security analysis:

-- Azure: ROADtools, stormspotter, microBurst, adconnectdump, scoutuite, APIs y herramientas CLI de Azure.
+- Azure: ROADtools, stormspotter, microBurst, adconnectdump, scoutuite, APIs and Azure CLI tools.

-- AWS: SkyArk, BucketFinder, Boto3, Cloudspaining, Pacu, enumerate-iam, aws_consoler and AWS CLI tolos.
+- AWS: SkyArk, BucketFinder, Boto3, Cloudspaining, Pacu, enumerate-iam, aws_consoler and AWS CLI tools.

 - Google Cloud Platform: ScoutSuite, GCP IAM Collector, GCP Firewall Enum, GCPBucketBrute, Hayat